 On December 29, 2016, we closed on our new construction finance facilities totaling \$57.5 million to fund the non-equity portion of the anticipated construction costs of the redevelopment of our property at 44 Union Square in New York City.
-The combined facilities consist of \$50.0 million in aggregate loans (comprised of three loan tranches) from Bank of the Ozarks ("BOTO"), and a \$7.5 million mezzanine loan from Tammany Mezz Investor, LLC, an affiliate of Fisher Brothers.
+The combined facilities consisted of \$50.0 million in aggregate loans (comprised of three loan tranches) from Bank of the Ozarks, and a \$7.5 million mezzanine loan from Tammany Mezz Investor, LLC, an affiliate of Fisher Brothers.
 At December 31, 2016, Bank of the Ozarks advanced \$8.0 million to repay the then existing \$8.0 million loan with East West Bank.
-As of June 30, 2019, an additional \$23.1 million had been advanced under the senior loan facility, along with the full \$7.5 million available under the mezzanine loan facility.
+As of September 30, 2019, an additional \$24.4 million had been advanced under the senior loan facility.
+On August 8, 2019, we repaid in full the \$7.5 million mezzanine loan from Tammany Mezz Investor, LLC.